 When you're hit by your weakness or a critical, you take double the damage and leave the enemy open to attack you. **If hit by your weakness or a crit in PvP you are not downed, but you will still take double damage.Once More:

 Now when you hit an enemy whether with their weakness or crit them and they go into a down status, you will immediately get a second turn.
 You will be signified to take another action if the above graphic is posted after your post.
 If you were to down another enemy this turn, you would get another Once More, allowing you to attack again.
 It is a powerful tool to take advantage of.
 However, remember just because you hit a weakness or crit doesn't mean you automatically get another turn.
 The enemy MUST be downed.
 When it is the enemy's turn once again, they will re-stand and be able to attack.
-However, if you hit the downed enemy with their weakness or crit again, they will be dizzy and will not stand up until the following turn.
-Keep in mind enemies can get Once Mores and also cause you to Dizzy, so be careful.
+However, if you hit the enemy again they will be downed once more.
+Keep in mind enemies can get Once Mores and also cause you to be Downed so be careful.

 A downed enemy also allows the attackers to perform an "All Out Attack" which is basically everyone attacking the enemy in a brawl.
 The damage done will be all the Dexterity stats added up together, and then will get a 200% boost.
 All enemies must be downed for an All Out Attack to occur.
 To perform an all out attack, it only takes person's post who downed them to initiate.
+All Out Attack damage goes through Endurances and is considered Almighty Damage.
 For Example:

 If your HP hits zero during a battle, your character will fall unconscious for the rest of the topic.
 This is unless someone uses a recarm skill on them to revive them.
 If you are attacked again while you are unconscious, your character will die.
 When you're unconscious you can not defend yourself or summon your Persona.
 In PvS battle, it works just like the game.
 This being said, if you're downed in PvS battle and the enemy performs an AoE, it will not hit you.